Seasonal Candle and Perfume Pairings for a Whole-Home Vibe

 1. Pine and amber for a quiet forest feel

 Candle: Go for realistic pine, spruce, or fir layered with resin, smoke, or amber.
-Steer clear of harsh, sharp pine that smells like cleaning spray.
+Avoid pine blends that smell sharp or artificial.

-Perfume: Pair with an amber or resinous scent that has a bit of vanilla or labdanum but stays smooth, not syrupy.
+Perfume: Pair with an amber or resinous fragrance that includes vanilla or labdanum but stays smooth rather than syrupy.

 2. Fireside woods and cashmere musks